-Resilience is an essential skill we need to develop in order to live and thrive successfully.
-That’s because every day we in life we will face setbacks, problems and challenges – and resilience refers to our capability to recover from these difficulties and bounce back.
+Resilience is an essential skill of strength that we need to develop in order to live and thrive successfully.
+It's necessary to find this skill of perseverance because throughout our lives we will face continual setbacks, problems and challenges.
+Resilience refers to our capacity to recover from these difficulties, find our inner strength and bounce back.
+Sometimes just reading a quote about resilience may help us to access that willpower to keep going.

 Building resilience techniques helps us to cope with the inevitable challenges that life will constantly hurl our way.
-The great thing is, we all possess the ability to access the mental strength that exists within.
-If you’re experiencing a hard time and need some inspiration to push through, these seven powerful resilience quotes may inspire you to find that inner-strength.
+The great thing is, every single one of us possesses the ability to access the mental strength that exists within us – even though it may not feel like it in the moment.
+So, if you’re experiencing a hard time and need some inspiration to stay tough and keep going, these seven powerful resilience quotes may inspire you to find that inner strength.

-In this quote, the British-Swiss philosopher and author Alain de Botton recognises that staying resilient is an essential life skill, one that we we will use on a regular basis.
+In this quote, the British-Swiss philosopher and author Alain de Botton recognises that staying resilient is an essential life skill, one that we all will need to use on a regular basis.
 Why?
 Well, because staying resilient helps us to recover from setbacks and/or failure, and it also helps us to deal with change.
-These are both things we will have to deal with continuously at all stages of our life, so it makes sense that resilience makes up such a vital part of the art of living.
+These are both things we will have to deal with continuously at all stages of our life, so it makes sense that resilience makes up such a vital part of the art of living successfully.

 This resilience quote comes from one of the best-selling authors on the planet, Harry Potter creator J.K.
 Rowling.
-Before finding success, however, she was a single mum living on state benefits in Edinburgh, Scotland, after returning from a failed marriage in Portugal.
+Before finding success she was a single mum living on state benefits in Edinburgh, Scotland, after returning home from a failed marriage while living abroad in Portugal.

 Her first Potter book was rejected by 12 different publishers but that didn’t stop her giving up on her dream.
-Later, when her mother died, and she even developed suicidal thoughts.
-Nowadays, Rowling sites the difficult times as the foundation for rebuilding her life.
-She even has one of those rejection letters – which advises her to join a writers group to develop more experience – framed and displayed on her wall as a reminder of her resilience.
+Later, when her mother died, she even developed suicidal thoughts.
+Nowadays, Rowling sites these difficult times as the foundation for rebuilding her life.
+She even has one of her rejection letters – which advises her to join a writers group to develop more experience – framed and displayed on her wall as a reminder of her resilience!

-This resilience quote comes from the award-winning spoken word poet and author Shane Koyczan.
+This quote around persevering and staying strong comes from the award-winning spoken word poet and author Shane Koyczan.
 Our hearts can be broken for many different reasons: grief, failure, the end of a relationship.
-Koyczan suggests that we take the pain and put it to good use: be creative with it.
+Koyczan suggests that we take the pain and put it to good use: by being creative with it.

-Getting over heartache is tough, but chanelling your pain into something creative helps you to get over it and move on, as well as creating something new, whether that be a poem, a song or a painting.
+Getting over heartache is tough, but chanelling your pain into something creative helps you to get over it and move on, as well as getting into something new, whether that be poetry, singing, making a painting or drawing.
 Indeed, heartbreak can be a source of motivation and inspiration.

-Just take a look at musician Sam Smith.
+Just take a look at the British musician Sam Smith.
 Back in 2015 he won four Grammy awards for his work, an album he had completed while he was going through relationship struggles.
 During his acceptance speech for one of the Grammys, Smith stated: “I want to thank the man who this record is about, who I fell in love with last year.
 Thank you so much for breaking my heart, because you got me four Grammys.”
+Now that's a resilience quote!

 Plotinus was a philosopher who lived in Roman Egypt.
 The issue of happiness was one of his greatest imprints on Western thought, and Plotinus was one of the first thinkers to introduce the idea that eudaimonia (happiness) is attainable only within consciousness.

-“Building resilience techniques helps us to cope with the inevitable challenges that life will constantly hurl our way.
-These seven powerful resilience quotes may inspire you to find inner-strength.”
+“Building resilience techniques helps us to cope with the inevitable challenges that life will hurl our way.
+These seven powerful resilience quotes may inspire you to find your inner-strength.”

 This resilience quote from the revered former President of South Africa will surely resonate with many of us.
 It suggests that resilience and strength are powerful human traits, more valuable than success itself.
 Mandela was knocked down many times in his long and illustrious life, and kept fighting despite all the odds.